Team & Project Management

 FuseBase Performance Dashboard Software

-FuseBase (formerly Nimbus) comprises a powerful project management tool that allows you to turn your document into a dynamic performance dashboard, offering a customizable central view of your project.
+FuseBase comprises a powerful project management tool that allows you to turn your document into a dynamic performance dashboard, offering a customizable central view of your project.
 With FuseBase, you have the flexibility to create a traditional-style performance dashboard within the vendor portal or even in a note, customizing boxes, tables, employee information and digital data with drag-and-drop ease.

 Additionally, you can integrate third-party resources to include specific performance statistics and graphs, such as Google Analytics, for example, which will help you gather and consolidate various data types from different services into a single, centralized location.